craigbuckler/oldpines/src/pages/offline/#index.md

 nomenu: true
 ---

 You are not currently connected to a wi-fi or mobile network.
-Please connect to view any page or choose one of pages you accessed previously:
+Please connect to view any page or choose a pages you've accessed previously:

 <ul id="cachedpagelist"></ul>